memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 # STUDENT ATTENDANCE uSING FACIAL RECOGNITION SYSTEM OPENCV

-## This is an automatic student attendance system using face recognition.
+#### This is an automatic student attendance system using face recognition.
-***

 ## FACE RECOGNITION
 ***

 Face recognition is a biometric recognition technique.
 Biometric recognition is an information system that allows the identification of a person based on some of its main physiological and behavioral characteristics.
-It is based on hardware systems for data acquisition that integrate the software components that allow, through mathematical algorithms, to perform data analysis and reconstruct the identity of a person and recognize it.
 Face recognition is a broad problem of identifying or verifying people in photographs and videos, a process comprised of detection, alignment, feature extraction, and a recognition task

-it has 4 steps which are :
+It has 4 steps which are :
-1.Face Detection: Look at the picture and find a face in it.
+1. Face Detection: Look at the picture and find a face in it.
-2.Data Gathering: Extract unique characteristics of Kirill’s face that it can use to differentiate him from another person, like eyes, mouth, nose, etc.
+2. Data Gathering: Extract unique characteristics of Kirill’s face that it can use to differentiate him from another person, like eyes, mouth, nose, etc.
-3.Data Comparison: Despite variations in light or expression, it will compare those unique features to all the features of all the people you know.
+3. Data Comparison: Despite variations in light or expression, it will compare those unique features to all the features of all the people you know.
-4.Face Recognition: It will determine “Hey, that’s my boy Kirill!”
+4. Face Recognition: It will determine “Hey, that’s my boy Kirill!”

 ## TECHONLOGY USED
-***

 * **OPENCV**
 >OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.